 Place flank steak in a glass dish and pour marinade over the top, making sure to lift the steak slightly so the marinade gets under the steak as well.

-TIP: I made just enough for our family, using a smaller slab of flank steak, but most of the time, I get a couple of larger flank steaks from Costco and double the marinade.
-Placing each one in a freezer baggie (don’t forget to write on it) pour half the marinade over and freeze.
+I made just enough for our family, using a smaller flank steak, but most of the time, I get a couple of larger flank steaks from Costco and double the marinade.
+Placing one in a freezer baggie (don’t forget to write on it) pour half the marinade over and freeze.
 When ready to barbecue, thaw in refrigerator overnight, prepare as directed.

 Let it hang out in the fridge marinating for 4 hours or more!
-Turn flank steak half way through marinade time.
+Turning flank steak half way through marinade time.

-VERY IMPORTANT: Once meet is done, remove from grill and place on plate, cover with foil, letting it rest for 5-7 minutes before slicing.
+Once meat is done to your liking, remove from grill to a plate, cover with foil, allowing it rest for 5-7 minutes before slicing.

-As a matter of fact, while the steak was resting, I whipped up a couple of refreshing Lemon Moscow Mules.
-Crisp, gingery and cool!
+As a matter of fact, while the steak was resting, I whipped up a couple of refreshing 4 Ingredient Margaritas.

-This allows the meat to finish cooking and all those delicious juices to stay in the meat.
-Don’t be tempted to slice into it before hand.
+Allowing the meat to rest, gives it time to finish cooking and all those delicious juices to stay in the meat.
+Don’t be tempted to slice into it beforehand.
 Once rested, slice against the grain into thin slices and serve immediately.

-…crusty bread or biscuits (mine were Annie’s Organic Canned biscuits) and maybe a baked sweet potato.
+Accompany with a crusty bread or biscuits (mine were Annie’s Organic Canned biscuits) and maybe a baked sweet or regular potato.
 Simple, filling, elegant.